CMPSC-310-AI-Spring2023/challenge07-paisley-productions/outline.md

 Pallas (Inteviewer) : What are your feelings about AI in education?

 Student 2 : AI is so scary and confusing and I hate how they are trying to steal all our information to train them things.
 And I don't even know how they could be impacting the environment.
+It's scary to think that big AI coorporations have so much data and power over us.

 #### Final Questions from Host

+Pallas (Host) : Lastly, I have a few questions to ask you Haylee.

+Haylee (CS Student Guest) : I'd love too, ask away!